Are you looking for tried and tested strategies to drive engagement with your community?

 And, if you announce and reward the member/s with the most points on a monthly basis, other members will up their game to win next month’s mention and prize.
 It’s a simple idea and it’s a native element of our platform, but it makes a really big difference to community engagement.

 Visual content is a must for your community engagement strategies.
 Videos and photos are so much more engaging than just a paragraph of text.
-Even if you don’t have an image or video for what you’re posting about, you can use free stock images from places like Unsplash or Pixabay to make your post more visually engaging.
+Even if you don’t have an image or video for what you’re posting about, you can use free stock images from places like Pikwizard and Unsplash to make your post more visually engaging.

 You’ll be amazed at how big a difference this will make to your community engagement.
 Visually pleasing content will immediately grab attention and draw people into the information you’re giving them.
 Video really is the silver bullet for community engagement so use it whenever you can!

 So, those are just some of our ideas for a solid community engagement strategy.
-Our Customer Success team is proud to offer best-in-class community engagement strategies, ideas and solutions to our customers.
-Click here to find out more about how we can help you achieve your community engagement objectives.
+Our Community Success team is proud to offer best-in-class community engagement strategies, ideas, and solutions to our customers.